Nxtra/blogs-david-en-nick/blogs/blog3.md

 As you can see from the diagram and the ASL, we'll use this status to make a `choice` for what is the next step to execute.

 **RunETLInsertAthena**
-When the crawler is finished it is time to run the ETL job.
+When the crawler is finished it's time to run the ETL job.
 This is done using AWS `Athena`.
 Read more about the how and what of `Athena` in the next paragraph.